maierfelix/nvk/README.md

 In most cases the bindings match the C99 style of Vulkan.
 This allows you to follow existing C/C++ tutorials, but write the implementation itself with *nvk*.
 Note that both interfaces end up with a similar amount of code.
 Optionally you can use some [syntactic sugar](#syntactic-sugar) to write things quicker.

 Also note that *nvk* performs type validation and bounding checks to help you catching bugs early.
-In future, these checks can be disabled using the `--disable-validation-checks` flag for better performance.
+These checks can be disabled using the `--disable-validation-checks` flag.

 JavaScript/TypeScript:
 ````js